Skip to main content

 1. Purpose, Basis, and Objectives of the Policy

 1.1 The purpose of this policy is to reduce the risk of a relevant student (who comes within the scope of this Policy) contracting or transmitting an infectious disease in a healthcare setting during a placement.
 It is important that relevant students adhere to this University Policy, and they are on notice of the fact that failure or refusal to do so, could result in the denial of placement in certain healthcare settings.
+Any decision impacting placement progression will be made following an individualised assessment and in accordance with the University’s Fitness to Practise procedures.
 In such event, a student may not be in a position to acquire the necessary skills or core competencies for their programme which may delay progression through a programme.
 In some circumstances, it may result in a student being unable to graduate in their chosen programme and the student may be required to transfer to an alternative exit degree programme.
 Students on placement in a healthcare setting have a responsibility to protect patients and colleagues from healthcare-associated infections.
 A relevant student’s failure or refusal to adhere to this Policy may also result in the Head of School addressing the matter under the Fitness to Practise Policy.
+This Policy shall be applied in a manner consistent with the principles of natural justice, equality legislation, and the University’s published procedures on appeals and Fitness to Practise.

 1.3 The objectives of this policy are to set out clearly the: